lucasm/findto/README.md

 ## License
 Copyright (c) 2018 Inblug.
 All rights reserved.
 Findto is licensed under the [MIT License](http://mitlicense.org/).

-**Importatn notice** - All trademarks, APIs and content of third parties found in this application belong to the respective owners and are following their own rules of use.
+**Important notice** - All trademarks, APIs and content of third parties found in this application belong to the respective owners and are following their own rules of use.
 All rights reserved to the owners.
 If you believe that your brand are incorrectly used, send an email for legal@inblug.com, we are glad to help.